-instagram is taking on fashion’s diversity problem
+instagram is taking on fashion’s diversity problem with #runwayforall

 Image via Instagram

 First up was Mama Cax: a Haiti-raised, New York-based model whose fight with bone and lung cancer at the age of 14 resulted in her right leg being amputated.
 In the post she reflects, "One of the greatest barriers is not belonging.
-Through modelling I hope to show that beauty does not always wear a size zero and beauty does not always walk on two limbs."
+Through modeling I hope to show that beauty does not always wear a size zero and beauty does not always walk on two limbs."

-Mama was followed by the multi talented Shaun Ross, who opened up about his experience as the first male model with albinism.
+Mama was followed by the multi-talented Shaun Ross, who opened up about his experience as the first male model with albinism.
 He wrote, "I remember when I first entered the industry all I saw were models that looked the same."
 Continuing, "Now here we are almost 10 years later, and I see the choice I've made has helped the industry to see beauty in many ways, such as casting models and rising icons like @winnieharlow, @jilly_peppa and more to help lead the fight with me to diversity."

 Text Kasumi Borczyk